Ladvien/ladvien.github.io/_posts/2017-07-02-hmis-sql-r-read-write-csv.md

  B7YIOJIGF9CDP6FV7TANQXLMQRMBTVTB | Bob Purdy | **NA**
  DSK329GJB9234J5JFSDF94056NDUNVDF | Frank | 123-99-9999

  Note the added `NA`.
 It is a good practice to put an NA in places where there are no data.
 Unfortunately, when dealing with HMIS data sets the standard is to leave a blank instead.
-To get R to conform to this standard one uses an option in the `write.csv()` function.
+To get R to conform to this standard we use an option in the `write.csv()` function.

  For example:
 {% highlight r %}